yupgup/jonitrythall.com/_posts/2022-03-20-ccarts-board.markdown

     <figcaption>Photos used with permission by CCArts</figcaption>
 </figure>

-The executive director, Melissa Paolercio, and I met to discuss how I could help the center with a marketing and design skillset.
+The executive director, Melissa Paolercio, and I met to discuss how I could help the Center with a marketing and design skillset.
 I learned more about the programs, the building, and the people.
 The more I learned the more certain I was that I wanted to make the commitment involved with being on the board and I was voted in on March 16th–attending the first board meeting that same day.

 <hr />

-The center has been doing incredible work in the community for over 38 years, and I’m honored to be a part of the next few–and anxious to get to work!
+The Center has been doing incredible work in the community for over 38 years, and I’m honored to be a part of the next few–and anxious to get to work!
 If you happen to live in the area and are looking to try out a new art class I couldn’t recommend CCArts enough.
 And maybe I’ll see you there 😀